nbay13/lsea/README.md

 devtools::install_github("nbay13/lsea")
 ```
 ## Usage
-See vignette for a tutorial on differential composition testing and Lipid Structure Enrichment Analysis (LSEA)
+See vignette for a tutorial using example data to perform differential composition testing and Lipid Structure Enrichment Analysis (LSEA)
 https://nbay13.github.io/lsea/